anvaka/graph-drawing-libraries/v2/cosmos/README.md

 * License.
 I don't like the way it looks (Creative Commons Attribution-NonCommercial 4.0 International Public License)
 * No unit tests.
+* String ids not working or I have a bug somewhere?
+Gave up and rewrote with numbers.
 * Documentation is very limited.
 Had to read the source code to put all together.
 * Laptop gets hot
 * Not all GPUs support EXT_float_blend extension, make it unusable on some devices (e.g. iOS 15.4+)